| Country / Region | DPP Status | First Deadline | Sector Focus |

 Germany — Leading Enforcement Capacity

 Germany is widely regarded as the country where DPP enforcement will be most rigorous in the early years.
-Two reasons: the Federal Environment Agency (Umweltbundesamt) has been involved in ESPR working groups since 2022 and has published detailed guidance for German manufacturers; and German market surveillance authorities (Marktüberwachungsbehörden) have a strong track record of enforcing product regulation.
+German market surveillance authorities (Marktüberwachungsbehörden) have a strong track record of enforcing product regulation, and Germany's federal agencies have been closely involved in ESPR preparatory work.

-German battery manufacturers — especially EV battery suppliers in the automotive sector — are under the most pressure.
-Germany produces approximately 40% of EU battery cells by value.
-Tier-1 automotive suppliers in Bavaria, Baden-Württemberg, and NRW are already building battery passport infrastructure into their 2026 capex plans.
+German battery manufacturers — especially EV battery suppliers in the automotive sector — are under the most pressure, because the battery passport deadline of February 2027 is the one binding date on the calendar.
+Automotive suppliers are building battery passport infrastructure into their current investment plans.

 For non-German companies exporting to Germany: the German market surveillance system has the resources to pursue non-compliant importers.
-The Bundesanstalt für Arbeitsschutz und Arbeitsmedizin (BAuA) coordinates product safety enforcement at federal level.
 Companies that have previously faced WEEE or RoHS enforcement actions in Germany should treat DPP compliance with the same seriousness.

 France — Traceability Pioneer